A Foodie Guide: 10 Must - Try Dishes in Myanmar

 10. Nan Gyi Thohk

-Another Burma’s culinary superstar is Nan Gyi Thohk which is considered a Burmese - style spaghetti.
-Nan Gyi Thohk is a dry dish of thick and round rice noodle mixed with a special curry - like sauce, often served with a little chicken meat.
+Another of Burma’s culinary superstars is Nan Gyi Thohk, which is considered Burmese-style spaghetti.
+Nan Gyi Thohk is a dry dish of thick, round rice noodles mixed with a special curry - like sauce, often served with a little chicken meat.
 Some lime juice before enjoying the dish is never a bad option.

 One can easily experience the culinary art of Myanmar in any part of the country, from small food stalls on the streets or in local markets to glamorous teahouses and restaurants.
-Below come some suggestions from us of where to have this tasteful legacy of Myanmar.
+Below are some suggestions from us on where to have this tasteful legacy of Myanmar.

-Many tasty spots of Myanmar serve as a teahouse and a restaurant.
+Many tasty spots in Myanmar serve as a teahouse and a restaurant.
 This beautiful one is well-known among expats in Myanmar for its space and menu.
-The foods are somewhat milder than other places.
-Their menu is suitable for people on different diets such as vegetarian or gluten free.
-But the most valuable thing is their tea menu with various original Burmese choices.
+The foods are somewhat milder than in other places.
+Their menu is suitable for people on different diets, such as vegetarian or gluten free.
+But the most valuable thing is their tea menu, which has various original Burmese choices.

 Address: 77-79 Pansodan Street | Lower Middle Block, Yangon (Rangoon) 11182, Myanmar